Spanish Cuba movement: Legal challenges: a petition/lawsuit to repeal Article IX

+If the petition is successful, Spain would be obliged to grant nationality to a sizeable portion of the current Cuban population, excluding descendants of Cubans who arrived on the island after 1899.
 Arista-Salado argues that the treaty affected the inhabitants of these territories at the time of its signing.
 He believes there are claims that Cubans and Puerto Ricans should pursue regarding the restitution of Spanish citizenship.
 His organization, Autonomía Concertada para Cuba, Inc. (Cuba española) supports this initiative.
 Arista-Salado emphasizes that the treaty has not been challenged in court for over 125 years, and he believes that modern legal mechanisms could facilitate such a challenge now.
 He points out that Article IX of the treaty deprived Spanish citizens, who had been peacefully and continuously in possession of their citizenship for four centuries, of their birthright nationality.
 This, according to Arista, undermines the territorial integrity of Spain, as Cuba and Puerto Rico were not merely colonies but territories with full rights and with the added privilege of home-rule and legal personality granted by the Spanish government in 1897, in fact they were the first ones to be granted in the entire kingdom.
 In summary, while the Treaty of Paris did not directly strip Spanish citizenship from the inhabitants of Cuba and Puerto Rico, its provisions set in motion a series of events and legal changes that ultimately altered the citizenship status of people in these territories.